AikidoSec/firewall-node/README.md

 ## Installation

-We recommend you test Aikido's Zen on local or staging first before moving to production.
+We recommend testing Zen locally or on staging before deploying to production.

 ```shell
 # The --save-exact makes sure that you don't automatically install a newer version